Microsoft Licensing

 Key differences are in the availability of desktop apps and the depth of security/compliance tools:

 • Microsoft 365 E3: Standard enterprise plan.
 Includes full Office desktop applications on up to 5 PCs/Macs per user and web and mobile apps.
 Provides enhanced services: Exchange Online Plan 2 (100 GB email + unlimited archive), SharePoint, Teams with meeting and collaboration features, and 1 TB OneDrive (expandable for large orgs).
 Importantly, E3 adds advanced enterprise security & device management: Azure Active Directory Premium P1 for identity management, Microsoft Intune for device/application management, and information protection (e.g. data loss prevention, BitLocker management).
 Windows 10/11 Enterprise OS upgrade rights are included, allowing use of Windows Enterprise on licensed devices.
-Compliance features like legal hold and basic eDiscovery are provided.
+Compliance features, including legal hold and basic eDiscovery, are provided.
 Price: Approximately $36 per user/month.
 E3 is often the best fit for most enterprises, balancing comprehensive productivity tools with robust (but not cutting-edge) security/compliance.
-It covers typical needs for organizations that require desktop Office and moderate security.
+It addresses the typical needs of organizations that require desktop Office and moderate security.

 Note: Microsoft also offers Office 365 E1, E3, and E5 plans, which include the Office apps and cloud services but exclude the Windows OS and certain security components.

 This playbook focuses on the full Microsoft 365 versions of E3/E5 (which bundle the OS and EMS security suite).
-If your organization already covers Windows licensing separately or through upgrades, you could choose Office 365 E3/E5 instead, but many enterprises prefer the integrated Microsoft 365 bundle for simplicity.
+If your organization already covers Windows licensing separately or through upgrades, you may choose Office 365 E3/E5 instead; however, many enterprises prefer the integrated Microsoft 365 bundle for its simplicity.

-These have slightly lower base prices but require a separate $5/month Teams Enterprise license if you need Teams functionality, often resulting in a higher combined cost.
+These have slightly lower base prices but require a separate $ 5 monthly Teams Enterprise license if you need Teams functionality, often resulting in a higher combined cost.
 For most CIOs, the regular plans (with Teams included) remain the standard choice for an all-in-one suite.

 Read Microsoft 365 E3/E5 Enterprise Licensing Negotiation Toolkit.